AotinianoZ/webaoz2/content/research/_index.md

 ---
 title: Publications
 description: |
-  This is home for my research publications, each linked with accompanying preprints, posters, and/or news pieces.
+  This is the home for my research publications, each linked with accompanying preprints, posters, and/or news pieces.
 author: "Alonso Otiniano"
 show_post_thumbnail: false
 thumbnail_left: true # for list-sidebar only